natario1/CameraView/docs/_posts/2018-12-20-v1-migration-guide.md

 - Default `Facing` value is not `BACK` anymore but rather a value that guarantees that you have cameras (if possible).
   If device has no `BACK` cameras, defaults to `FRONT`.
 - Removed `ExtraProperties` as it was useless.

-TODO: improve the focus marker drawing, move out of XML (accept a drawable?)